Why can I not take my rug to the dry cleaners? We will answer this question by showing you how the pH of your rug works.

-There is no cookie-cutter or copy and paste solution to cleaning Persian, Oriental or antique rugs.
-Authentic area rug cleaning is simply NOT the same as other, regular carpet cleaning services because each rug has a specific wool, dye and hand-knotted style that varies per rug and region where it was hand-made.
+There is no cookie-cutter or copy and paste solution to cleaning Persian, Oriental, or antique rugs.
+Authentic area rug cleaning is simply NOT the same as other, regular carpet cleaning services because each rug has specific wool, dye, and hand-knotted style that varies per rug and region where it was hand-made.
 That means every solution is unique to every rug.

 Here is the pH scale with corresponding pH levels 0-14.